Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

-What a \emph{length function theorem} provides is an upper bound on the length of controlled bad sequences over a wqo, depending on the control function $g$---here the successor function---and the maximal order type of the wqo---here $\omega^{|\mathtt C|}\cdot |Q|$.
+What a \emph{length function theorem} provides is an upper bound on the length of controlled bad sequences over a wqo, depending on the control function---here the successor function---and the maximal order type of the wqo---here $\omega^{|\mathtt C|}\cdot |Q|$.
 In our case, the theorems in \citep{SS-icalp2011,wqo} provide an

-upper bound on both this length and the maximal size of any configuration in the sequence, where \begin{itemize} \item $h{:}\,\+N\to\+N$ is an increasing polynomial function (which depends on $g$) and \item for any increasing $h{:}\,\+N\to\+N$, $(F_{h,\alpha})_\alpha$ is a \emph{relativized} fast-growing hierarchy that uses $h$ instead of the successor function as base function with index $0$:
+upper bound on both this length and the maximal size of any configuration in the sequence, where \begin{itemize} \item $h{:}\,\+N\to\+N$ is an increasing polynomial function (which depends on the control function) and \item for any increasing $h{:}\,\+N\to\+N$, $(F_{h,\alpha})_\alpha$ is a \emph{relativized} fast-growing hierarchy that uses $h$ instead of the successor function as base function with index $0$:

 \end{itemize}